GabeScott/standard-works-vault/General Conference/1987 April - To the Home Teachers of the Church.md

 It is the heart of the activation effort of the Church.

-It is a calling that helps to fulfill the scriptural injunction: “Out of small things proceedeth that which is great” (D&C 64:33).
+It is a calling that helps to fulfill the scriptural injunction, “Out of small things proceedeth that which is great” ([[D&C 64.33|D&C 64:33]]).

 There is no greater Church calling than that of a home teacher.
 There is no greater Church service rendered to our Father in Heaven’s children than the service rendered by a humble, dedicated, committed home teacher.

 There are three fundamentals that are essential to effective home teaching.
 May I discuss these briefly.

-First, know well those you are to home teach.
+First, *know well those you are to home teach.*

 Really know them!
 You can’t serve well those you don’t know well.
 President Marion G. Romney emphasized this:

-“Each pair of home teachers should become [personally] acquainted with every child, youth and adult in the family to whom they are assigned. ...
+“Each pair of home teachers should become \[personally\] acquainted with every child, youth, and adult in the family to whom they are assigned. …

 “To perform fully our duty as a Home Teacher we should be continually aware of the attitudes, the activities and interests, the problems, the employment, the health, the happiness, the plans and purposes, the physical, temporal, and spiritual needs and circumstances of everyone—of every child, every youth, and every adult in the homes and families who have been placed in our trust and care as a bearer of the priesthood, and as a representative of the bishop” (priesthood home teaching seminar, 9 Aug.
-1963, pp. 3, 4).
+1963, pp. 3–4).

 And the key to effectively working with the family is to be close to the father.
 Know his righteous desires for his family and help him to realize them.
 And I would urge you to do the little things, the small things that mean so much to a family.
 For example, know the names of all the family members.
 Be aware of birthdays, blessings, baptisms, and marriages.
 On occasion, write an appropriate note of commendation or make a phone call congratulating a member of the family on a special achievement or accomplishment.

-With your home teaching companion, regularly review pages 8 and 9 of the Melchizedek Priesthood Handbook for some excellent suggestions on how to be helpful to those you home teach.
+With your home teaching companion, regularly review pages 8 and 9 of the *Melchizedek Priesthood Handbook* for some excellent suggestions on how to be helpful to those you home teach.

 Above all, be a genuine friend to the individuals and families you teach.
-As the Savior declared to us, “I will call you friends, for you are my friends” (D&C 93:45).
+As the Savior declared to us, “I will call you friends, for you are my friends” ([[D&C 93.45|D&C 93:45]]).
 A friend makes more than a dutiful visit each month.
 A friend is more concerned about helping people than getting credit.
 A friend cares.
 A friend loves.
 A friend listens, and a friend reaches out.

 We remember the story President Romney used to tell about the so-called home teacher who once called at the Romney home on a cold night.
 He kept his hat in his hand and shifted nervously when invited to sit down and give his message.
 “Well, I’ll tell you, Brother Romney,” he responded, “it’s cold outside, and I left my car engine running so it wouldn’t stop.
 I just stopped in so I could tell the bishop I made my calls.”

 We can do better than that, brethren—much better.

-The second fundamental to effective home teaching is to know well the message you are to deliver in each home.
-And know that it is the particular message the Lord would have you give to the families and individuals you have been asked to serve.
+The second fundamental to effective home teaching is to *know well the message you are to deliver in each home.* And know that it is the particular message the Lord would have you give to the families and individuals you have been asked to serve.

 Home teachers should have a purpose or goal in mind and should plan each visit to help meet that purpose.
 Before making their visits, home teaching partners should meet together to pray, to review instructions from their leaders, to go over the message they will take to the families, and to discuss any special needs.

 Home teachers should present an important message that they have prepared or that they bring from priesthood leaders.
-We strongly recommend that the home teachers use the monthly message from the First Presidency printed in the Ensign and the Church’s international magazines.
+We strongly recommend that the home teachers use the monthly message from the First Presidency printed in the *Ensign* and the Church’s international magazines.
 The head of the family may also request a special message for family members.

 And, as a vital part of that message, whenever possible, read together the scriptures with the families you home teach.
 Make this a regular part of your visit.
-Especially read together verses from the Book of Mormon that will fortify your message, always remembering the words of the Prophet Joseph, that “a man would get nearer to God by abiding by [the] precepts [of the Book of Mormon], than by any other book” (Book of Mormon Introduction).
+Especially read together verses from the Book of Mormon that will fortify your message, always remembering the words of the Prophet Joseph, that “a man would get nearer to God by abiding by \[the\] precepts \[of the Book of Mormon\], than by any other book” (Book of Mormon Introduction).
 Your families need the continual strength of the Book of Mormon.

-May our message be like Alma instructed the teachers of his day: “He commanded them that they should teach nothing save it were the things which he had taught, and which had been spoken by the mouth of the holy prophets” (Mosiah 18:19).
+May our message be like Alma instructed the teachers of his day: “He commanded them that they should teach nothing save it were the things which he had taught, and which had been spoken by the mouth of the holy prophets” ([[Mosiah 18.19|Mosiah 18:19]]).

 Carry the right message, and then teach with the Spirit.
 The Spirit is the single most important ingredient in this work.
 Through the Spirit, the individuals and families you teach will know of your love and concern for them and will also know of the truthfulness of your message and will have a desire to follow it.